Sweetener (album): Music and lyrics

-Musically, Sweetener is a pop, R&B and trap record that includes elements of house, funk, neo soul and hip hop music on its beats and productions.
-The melodies and harmonies on the album are diverse and include uptempo songs and many different downtempo, sentimental ballads.
-Stephen Thomas Erlewine from AllMusic stated that the album "deepens the R&B inclinations of 2016's Dangerous Woman."
+Sweetener is a pop, R&B and trap record that includes elements of house, funk, neo soul and hip hop music on its beats and productions.
+The melodies and harmonies on the album are diverse and include uptempo songs and downtempo, sentimental ballads.
+Stephen Thomas Erlewine from AllMusic stated that the album "deepens the R&B inclinations of 2016's Dangerous Woman".
 In an interview with Zach Sang, Grande said: "The thing that I love most about this project sonically, is that all I really did was sing in my sweet lower register".

-Songs

-Missy Elliott (left), Nicki Minaj (center) and Pharrell Williams (right) all perform on the album, with the latter artist producing and writing multiple tracks.